Q: What type of jobs does trustaff offer?

 Q: How will trustaff prepare me for my assignment?

 A: Once you have accepted an assignment, your career consultant will confirm your start date, shift, unit, pay rate and pay plan.
-We send you an employment package with all the information you will need to start your assignment, and your trustaff support team is on hand to help answer any questions you may have.
-This includes your personal advocate, who is in charge of maintaining all your paperwork and scheduling.
+You will receive an employment package with all the information you will need to start your assignment, and your trustaff support team is on hand to help answer any questions you may have.
+This includes an introduction to your onboarding specialist, who is in charge of maintaining all your paperwork and scheduling, and your personal travel advocate, who will check in throughout your assignment to ensure all is well.

 Q: If I'm on a travel assignment and don't like it, do I have to stay?